nschorgh/CaveXML/cavexml.md

 **\<cave-use\>**  *controlled vocabulary*
 The present use (if any) being made of the cave.
 Similar to UISIC field [CA41](http://www.uisic.uis-speleo.org/exchange/atendefn.html#41).
 CA41 allows [32 predefined terms](http://www.uisic.uis-speleo.org/exchange/atencode.html#41).
 This list has been shortened to nine terms: guided tourist cave, self-guided tourist cave, waste disposal, habitation, livestock shelter, water source, mine, shrine, temple.

+**\<curation\>**  *string*
+Comments about the curation of database entries.
+This is a free-form entry, but data curators can choose to use their own standardized terminology or codes.

 Comments
 --------